 Normally, a contract cannot confer rights or impose obligations that arise under the contract on anyone other than one of the parties to the contract.

 For example, Andrew and Ben entered into a contract under which Andrew agreed with Ben to give a valuable diamond to Carrie.
 Both Andrew and Ben fully intended for Carrie to take the benefit of Andrew’s promise.
-Under the doctrine of privity of contract, if Andrew for some reasons does not give the diamond to Carries, Carrie cannot sue Andrew as it is not a party to the contract.
+Under the doctrine of privity of contract, if Andrew for some reason does not give the diamond to Carrie, Carrie cannot sue Andrew as she is not a party to the contract.
 Ben can sue Andrew for breach of contract, but Ben will only be entitled to nominal damages as Ben has not suffered any actual loss.

-(i) expressly provides that the third party may enforce a term of contract; or
+(i) expressly provides that the third party may enforce a term of the contract; or

 (ii) purports to confer a benefit on that third party.

 It is also possible to expressly contract out of such statutory right in these jurisdictions by including a term along the line of: